 - Laser trabeculoplasty.
 This procedure uses a laser to burn tiny holes in the drainage area.

 In general, surgery is used for patients who have not been helped by medications.
 However, in some cases doctors may recommend surgery before or in place of drug treatment.
-Surgery does not cure glaucoma, and over half of patients will need medication or a repeat surgical procedure within 2 - 5 years.
+Surgery does not cure glaucoma, and over half of patients will need medication or a repeat surgical procedure within 2 to 5 years.

 Nearly all glaucoma medications are prescribed to reduce eye pressure.
 They generally work by reducing the production of aqueous humor and increasing fluid outflow (drainage).
 In most cases, these drugs are taken as eye drops.
 If drops alone do not work, your doctor may also prescribe an oral medication (pill).

-Prostaglandins are hormone-like substances that help widen blood vessels.
+Prostaglandin analogs are hormone-like substances that help widen blood vessels.
 Drugs that mimic natural prostaglandins increase the drainage of aqueous humor to help reduce intraocular pressure.
 Prostaglandin-like drugs are the first-line treatment for glaucoma.

 Side effects include itching, burning, and eye redness.
 All of these drugs may permanently change eye color from blue or green to brown.